Clássico da Saudade

-The Clássico da Saudade (roughly translated as The Derby of Nostalgia) is the football derby between São Paulo State clubs Sociedade Esportiva Palmeiras and Santos Futebol Clube.
-The derby dates from back from 1916.
-The match features the two most successful clubs in the history of Brazil's top division, with Palmeiras having won 11 league titles and Santos with 8.
-It is one of the biggest derbies in the State of São Paulo and in Brazil.
+The Clássico da Saudade (roughly translated as 'Derby of Nostalgia') is the Brazilian football derby between Palmeiras and Santos, both clubs from state of São Paulo.
+The match features the two most successful clubs in the history of Brazil's top division, with Palmeiras having won 12 league titles and Santos winning 8.
+It dates from back from 1916 and is considered one of the biggest and most important derbies in the State of São Paulo and in Brazil.
+As of 2025, it is the only Brazilian derby to have taken place in a Copa Libertadores final, in 2020.